MWiechmann/ai_story_scale/study1_scale_construction/README.md

 > I woke up to hear knocking on glass.
 At first, I thought it was the window until I heard it come from the mirror again.
 I got out of bed and walked over to the mirror.
 When I looked into it, there was a face looking back at me.

 Outside horror stories, mirrors should not work like that.
 Language models should in most cases be trained to avoid selecting tokens that are “wrong” like that.
 In most stories, we would want mirrors to show a reflection, not the face of a stranger.
 So in a way, this prompt might be an uphill battle for most language models.

-The prompts did not differ in their variance on any of the five story factors, _ps_ > .16.

 #### AI Users Versus Panel (Student) Sample
 I recruited participants for the community sample from community platforms of users of AI storytelling apps.
 It can thus be assumed that this sample consists primarily of people who are somewhat experienced with AI-generated stories.
 The panel sample, in contrast, consisted of participants from panels for academic research.
 Participants from this source will usually be either students or the occasional junior researchers.
 So, not really a sample that is “typical” for the broader population, but I would still assume that these participants are typically not very familiar with AI-generated stories.
 So, this should still an interesting point of comparison to AI users.